udaysankar01/Image-Boundary-Detection-using-PB-Lite-Boundary-Detection-Algorithm/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 In this project, I implement a simplified version of [the new PB (Probability of Boundary) Boundary Detection algorithm](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/papers/amfm_pami2010.pdf) which produce much better boundary detection results compared to the conventional Sobel and Canny algorithms.
 Specifically, PB algorithm is capable of ruling out a lot of false positives that these classical techniques produce in textured regions.
+This simplified method can be called <b>pb-lite boundary</b> detection method.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>